TheWeirdDev/theweirddev.github.io/_drafts/2016-01-06-tw-gnome-shell.markdown

 I removed the function showHello and hideHello and change the button to display a text instead of the icon.

-### Step 2
+### Use exiting extension as help
 Let's go a bit further, though, it's not that simple without clear documentation.
 So to helped in this task I went on the Gnome extension web site [https://extensions.gnome.org](https://extensions.gnome.org/) and searched for an extension close to mine and took a look a the code.
+Remember extensions are installed in this folder, ´ .local/share/gnome-shell/extensions/´, as far as I know there is nothing that prevent you to take a look at the code their.
-I used this one (Forex indicator)[https://extensions.gnome.org/extension/867/forex-indicator/] which is actually much more complex compared I what I wanted to build.
+I used this one [Forex indicator](https://extensions.gnome.org/extension/867/forex-indicator) which is actually much more complex compared I what I wanted to build.
+By the way I would like to thank Trifonovkv the creator of this application.
+ Since it is open source I took the opportunity to get inspired.

+### Extends PanelMenu.Button

+We will change a bit our direction, we will use PanelMenu.Button instead of St.Bin.
+I don't know why the different, but let's take it as it is.
+Then we will extends this class in order to add custom features.
+Let's start slowly:

+{% highlight javascript %}
+const St = imports.gi.St;
+const Main = imports.ui.main;
+const Lang = imports.lang;
+const PanelMenu = imports.ui.panelMenu;

+const TransferWiseIndicator = new Lang.Class({
+ Name: 'TransferWiseIndicator', Extends: PanelMenu.Button,

+ _init: function ()
+ {
+   this.parent(0.0, "Transfer Wise Indicator", false);
+   let text = new St.Label({text: "Text"});
+   this.actor.add_actor(text);
+ }
+});

+let twMenu;

+function init()
+{
+}

+function enable()
+{
+  twMenu = new TransferWiseIndicator;
+  Main.panel.addToStatusArea('tw-indicator', twMenu);
+}

+function disable()
+{
+  twMenu.destroy();
+}
+{% endhighlight %}

+This does exactly the same as before but instead we created our own class TransferWiseIndicator.

+### Http request

+{% highlight javascript %}
+  //the library to work with http request const Soup = imports.gi.Soup;

+  // request parameters
+  let params = {
+   amount: '1000',
+   sourceCurrency: 'CHF',
+   targetCurrency: 'EUR'
+  };

+  // new sesssion
+  let _httpSession = new Soup.Session();

+  // create http request:
+  // method (GET, POST, ...)
+  // url
+  // request parameters
+  let message = Soup.form_request_new_from_hash('GET', url, params);

+  // add headers needed for Transfer Wise message.request_headers.append("X-Authorization-key", TW_AUTH_KEY);

+  // execute the request and define the callack _httpSession.queue_message(message, Lang.bind(this, function (_httpSession, message) {
+     if (message.status_code !== 200)
+       return;
+     let json = JSON.parse(message.response_body.data);
+     this._refreshUI(json);
+   })
+  );
+{% endhighlight %}

 ### Logger